-The long peninsula known as the Island Magee (Islandmagee) is sometimes referred to as the forgotten island, it does have a unique character of its own and is steeped in history which goes back to when people first settled here after the last ice.
+The long peninsula known as the Island Magee (Islandmagee) is sometimes referred to as the forgotten island, it does have a unique character of its own and is steeped in history which goes back to the first neolithic settlers after the last ice.
 The drive loops off the main Causeway Coastal Route near Whitehead and is signposted as Brown's Bay Scenic Route.

 As you turn off the main Causeway Coastal Route for Islandmagee you cross a long stone bridge which is one of two access point to the island, the other being from Whitehead.
 The modern name derives from the Magee family who had rights to the island here under the O’Neills.
 The original name however is derived from the Gaelic ‘Inis Seimhne’, Seimhne being the tribe that once inhabited the island.